xc-jp/safe-gen/README.md

 Writing `Arbitrary` instances is for recursive data is annoying, since it's easy to accidentally write non-terminating generators.
 A common pattern is to use `Gen`'s implicit size parameter to guide recursion, but this is tedious and error-prone.
-`safe-gen` automates this process, making manually writing instances painless, and deriving instances possible.
+`safe-gen` automates this process, making recursive instances painless.
+`safe-gen` can be used both to manually write instances or to automatically derive them.

 ## Example

-Here's an example of an `Arbitrary` instance that does not terminate:
+Here's an example of an `Arbitrary` instance that runs in unbounded time:

 ```haskell
 data Trie a